vegaprotocol/documentation/docs/node-operators/requirements/data-node-security.md

 - You have `nginx` >= `1.13` for the `grpc_proxy` feature.
 - You have a `certbot` with the Nginx extension
 - Your data node is running and exposing the `gRPC` API on port `3007` and `Gateway` on port `3008`
-- You have a spare domains pointing to your server.
-Separated domain for the GRPC and the Gateway ports.
+- You have spare domains pointing to your server.
+Separated domains for the gRPC and the Gateway ports.

 References: